ussoewwin/comfyui-sdnq-splited/README.md

 5. Select model from dropdown (auto-downloads on first use)
 6. Enter your prompt and click Queue Prompt

-### Using Standalone Sampler (All-in-One)

-Alternatively, you can use the standalone sampler node which loads model and generates in one step (similar to the original repository).

 ---

 ## Node Reference